Xia dynasty: Traditional historiography

-Story of the Founding of the Xia dynasty
+Story of founding

 According to traditional texts, Yu's success in stopping the flooding increased agricultural production.
 The Xia tribe's power increased and Yu became the leader of the surrounding tribes.
 Soon afterwards Shun sent Yu to lead an army to suppress the Sanmiao tribe, which continuously abused the border tribes.
 After defeating them, he exiled them south to the Han River area.
 This victory strengthened the Xia tribe's power even more.
 As Shun aged, he thought of a successor and relinquished the throne to Yu, whom he deemed worthy.
 Yu's succession marks the start of the Xia dynasty.
 As Yu neared death he passed the throne to his son, Qi, instead of passing it to the most capable candidate, thus setting the precedent for dynastic rule or the Hereditary System.
 The Xia dynasty began a period of family or clan control.
 It is believed that Zhenxun (modern Gongyi) and Yangcheng (modern Gaocheng) were two of the capitals of the dynasty.

 Interregnum

 According to Sima Qian, the third Xia king was Tai Kang, described as an avid hunter but ineffective ruler.
-The Bamboo Annals describe the Xia capital at Zhenxun being attacked by Hou Yi while Tai Kang was on a hunt beyond the Luo River.
+The Bamboo Annals describe the Xia capital at Zhenxun being attacked by Hou Yi, leader of the Youqiong tribe, while Tai Kang was on a hunt beyond the Luo River.
 The occupation of Zhenxun marked the beginning of a significant interregnum.
 In the eighth year of the reign of Tai Kang's nephew Xiang, Hou Yi was killed by his former chief minister Han Zhuo.
 20 years later, Han Zhuo's forces killed King Xiang and usurped the throne, but the royal family escaped.

 Xiang's son Shao Kang was sheltered by a tribal chief, surviving for years as a fugitive despite the efforts of Han Zhuo to eliminate him and prevent any reemergence of the Xia.
 Upon reaching adulthood, Shao Kang began organizing with local lords who hated Han Zhuo's rule.
 Shao Kang emerged victorious in the military confrontation that followed, and Han Zhuo committed suicide.
 The reign of Shao Kang and his son Zhu is traditionally characterized as one of the most prosperous periods in the Xia's history.